On an integral equation for the free-boundary of stochastic, irreversible investment problems: The optimal solution and the integral equation for the free-boundary

 If now $\xi^{*}$ has upper right-continuous paths and it is strictly negative, then the strictly positive, upper right-continuous process $l^{*}(t) = - \frac{1}{\xi^{*}(t)}$ solves

-for any $\tau \in \mathcal{T}$; i.e.\ $l^{*}$ solves (\ref{backward}), thanks to (\ref{identificationf}) and (\ref{representationproblem0}).
+for any $\tau\in\mathcal{T}$, that is, $l^{*}$ solves (\ref {backward}), thanks to (\ref{identificationf}) and (\ref {representationproblem0}).
 Moreover, $\xi^{*}$ (and hence $l^{*}$) is unique up to optional sections by \cite{BankElKaroui}, Theorem $1$, as it is optional and upper right-continuous.
-Therefore it is unique up to indistinguishability by Meyer's optional section theorem (see, e.g., \cite{DellMeyer}, Theorem IV.86).
+Therefore, it is unique up to indistinguishability by Meyer's optional section theorem (see, e.g., \cite{DellMeyer}, Theorem IV.86).

+To complete the proof, we must show that $\xi^{*}(t)$ is indeed upper right-continuous and strictly negative.
+We start by proving its upper right-con\-tinuity.
+To accomplish that we only need to prove that $\xi^{*}$ has upper semi-right-continuous sample paths, that is,